Enjoy Cajun hospitality and experience the great outdoors in Houma.

 The Catch of the Day

 Perhaps you’ll pull in a Louisiana black drum, grouper or snapper on an offshore fishing outing with Pelagic Dive Charters, based in Bourg.
 If you’re a certified diver, opt to explore an oil rig 30 miles out in the Gulf of Mexico or try spearfishing.
 Take advantage of Houma’s fishing culture and taste the freshest seafood in local restaurants.
 Better yet, take your catch to Cristiano Ristorante, known for its inspired seasonal menu and classic Italian dishes, and let the chefs prepare it for you.
-Start off with an appetizer of charred octopus or bluefin tuna.
-For the main course, ask for your fish to be pan-seared and seasoned with fresh herbs organically grown on the property.

 Offshore fishing excursion yields a large catch

 Fly in to Louis Armstrong New Orleans International Airport (MSY), rent a car and drive southwest for about an hour to get to Houma.

 More experiences nearby